buildpacks/spec/platform.md

     - The value of `io.buildpacks.lifecycle.metadata` SHALL be modified as follows
       - `run-image.reference` SHALL uniquely identify `<run-image>`
       - `run-image.top-layer` SHALL be set to the uncompressed digest of the top layer in `<run-image>`
-    - The value of `io.buildpacks.stack.*` labels SHALL be modified to that of the new `run-image`
+    - The value of `io.buildpacks.base.*` labels SHALL be modified to that of the new `run-image`
 - To ensure [build reproducibility](#build-reproducibility), the lifecycle:
     - SHOULD set the `created` time in image config to a constant